- Employee Benefits

 - Direct Deposit: By electing to receive reimbursements via direct deposit, you will receive your money up to 5 days faster than waiting for a check to be mailed to your home address.
 Direct deposit enrollment forms can be found on ASIFlex website

 Automatic Reimbursement!
 Available when enrolled in the ISU medical, prescription drug and dental plans.
 If you choose to sign up to have claims rollover from your ISU medical, prescription and dental provider to ASIFlex, you will not be required to submit reimbursement requests for eligible deductible, co-insurance and co-pay expenses that are processed through the insurance carrier.
 These eligible expenses will be automatically transmitted to ASIFlex, who will then initiate reimbursement to you automatically for these expenses.
-To sign up for this service (or to cancel it) please complete the Claims Rollover Authorization Form.
+To sign up for this service (or to cancel it) please complete the Claims Rollover Authorization Form found on the ASI Flex website.

 Go Paperless!
 Sign up to receive notifications from ASIFlex via email, rather than US Mail.
 By signing up for email notification, you will receive reimbursement notifications, account summary statements and more within one day of processing.
 Online Account Detail and the Secure Message Center are available 24 hours, 7 days a week at https://my.asiflex.com.
 Complete history, including available funds, year-to-date contributions, year-to-date reimbursements and more are available at online account detail.